Community Ambassadors

 Using their local knowledge and expertise, they support us in identifying, building and sustaining new audiences from a range of backgrounds, as well as removing the barriers to attending and engaging in theatre.

-Our current ambassadors – Barbara Grant-Bennett, Stacey McCarthy, Farhana Shaikh and Donna Elliott– have been part of our team since February 2021, where they helped us to distribute free tickets to stream our production of The Color Purple – at Home following sponsorship from PPL PRS and their Restore the Rhythm campaign.
+Our current ambassadors – Barbara Grant-Bennett, Stacey McCarthy, Farhana Shaikh, Donna Elliott and Nathan Obokoh – have been part of our team since February 2021, where they helped us to distribute free tickets to stream our production of The Color Purple – at Home following sponsorship from PPL PRS and their Restore the Rhythm campaign.
 Since then, they have worked with us on a number of opportunities around our productions of The Music of Andrew Lloyd Webber (pictured) and Cat on a Hot Tin Roof, plus off-stage activities such as our Diwali Family Day.

 Scroll down to find out more about our Ambassadors!